[Updated Nov 2017] Want to Splash out on Posh Bubbles? Here is a list of our suggested top (and most expensive) Champagnes….

-A glass (or bottle) of Cristal is always a good idea, a wonderful wine that has unfortunately, or fortunately depending on your viewpoint become the ultimate symbol of luxury bling and stalwart of glamorous nightspots the world over.
+A glass (or bottle) of Cristal is always a good idea, a wonderful wine that has, unfortunately, or fortunately depending on your viewpoint become the ultimate symbol of luxury bling and stalwart of glamorous nightspots the world over.
 However, move beyond the hype and you discover a wine of significant historical relevance, first made for the Russian Tsar Alexander II in 1876 for the royal court.
 It remains the region’s most elegant and coveted Champagne, only surpassed by the rare rose version, which is as good as Champagne gets.
 First released from the 1974 vintage, it is undoubtedly one of the finest rose wines in the world: sublimely elegant, fruit driven, bright, pure and very moreish.

 6.)
 Jacques Selosse Millésime Blanc de Blancs Grand Cru – $860

 A living legend amongst grower Champagnes, owner Anselme Selosse releases ‘Jacques Selosse Millesime’ as either Brut or Extra-Brut depending on the vintage.
-A single vintage Blanc de Blancs from the grapes of two vineyards in Avize, Le Mont de Cramant and Les Chantereines.
-Selosse use oak in all stages of fermentation and ageing of their wines, yet, the standout quality of this Champagne is its purity and intensity of fruit flavor, despite the obviously oxidative quality.
+A single vintage Blanc de Blancs from the grapes of two vineyards in Avize, Le Mont de Cramant, and Les Chantereines.
+Selosse uses oak in all stages of fermentation and aging of their wines, yet, the standout quality of this Champagne is its purity and intensity of fruit flavor, despite the obviously oxidative quality.
 Its popularity is ever increasing and so prices rising; the sought after 1999 is yours for $860 if you can find a bottle and the 2003 is currently going for $750.

 5.)
 Krug 2003 Clos du Mesnil -$1060

 This legendary Champagne house has been producing superlative Champagne for well over a century, founded in the 1840s by Johann-Josef Krug.
-Today, Krug is a powerful expression of luxury and glamour, but more importantly it is also an incredible wine that ages for decades.
-The yellow labelled Grande Cuvee is justly globally celebrated and recognized, however, it is Krug’s single vineyard Champagnes that attract the highest release prices.
+Today, Krug is a powerful expression of luxury and glamour, but more importantly, it is also an incredible wine that ages for decades.
+The yellow labeled Grande Cuvee is justly globally celebrated and recognized, however, it is Krug’s single vineyard Champagnes that attract the highest release prices.
 Their famous Clos du Mesnil vineyard, replanted in 1971 and first released in 1979 is arguably Champagne’s finest expression of the Blanc de Blancs style.
 Expect incredible finesse, balance and a gorgeous creamy richness, underpinned by stunning acidity.

 4.)
 Bollinger 1996 Vieilles Vignes Françaises – $1800

 A house that requires little introduction, Bollinger has long boasted plenty of dedicated fans, including James Bond, Queen Victoria and countless others who adore the rich, Pinot Noir dominated style of their NV Special Cuvee.
-But, it is Bollinger’s lesser known but exquisite Blanc de Noir Champagne – Vieilles Vignes Françaises – that attracts the sky high prices, due to its scarcity and quality.
+But, it is Bollinger’s lesser known but exquisite Blanc de Noir Champagne – Vieilles Vignes Françaises – that attracts the sky-high prices, due to its scarcity and quality.
 Only 250 cases on average are produced from rare ungrafted vines, from the Grand Cru village of Ay.
 It is simply like no other Champagne on the market: bright, very intense, vigorous and in great years massively concentrated.
 The 1996 is averaging at $1800.

 3.)
 Krug 1996 Clos D’Ambonnay – $2300

-Krug has long been the favorite tipple not only of the aristocracy (the 97-year-old Queen Mother famously smuggled a case of Krug into the hospital where she was being treated), but also among those who wish the world to know of their recent wealth.
+Krug has long been the favorite tipple not only of the aristocracy (the 97-year-old Queen Mother famously smuggled a case of Krug into the hospital where she was being treated) but also among those who wish the world to know of their recent wealth.
 And there can be no greater status seeking Champagne that Krug’s legendary 100% Blanc de Noirs cuvée, produced from the tiny Ambonnay vineyard, perhaps Champagne’s top Pinot Noir vineyard.
 First launched in 2007, the 1995 vintage shook the market with its hefty price tag, due to the tiny volumes of around 3,000 bottles.
-It remains one of the region’s rarest Champagnes, offering unsurpassed richness, power and depth of flavor – a “steal” at $2,300.
+It remains one of the region’s rarest Champagnes, offering unsurpassed richness, power, and depth of flavor – a “steal” at $2,300.

 2.)
 1998 Boerl & Kroff Brut (Drappier) Magnum – $3350

 The ultimate connoisseurs Champagne, Boerl & Kroff is a prestigious brand dreamed up by the Drappier family and created exclusively for their most discerning clients.
-Its origins concern three unique vineyard parcels in Aube that were used to craft presidential champagne for the Elysee palace and its guests.
+Its origins concern three unique vineyard parcels in Aube that were used to craft presidential champagne for the Elysee Palace and its guests.
 In 1995, owner Michel Drappier decided to vinify separately the best fruit from this legendary terroir and release a new brand of luxury Champagne; only 3000 magnums on average are bottled in the best vintages.
 The result is a Champagne of incredible intensity and power; magnums costing over $3,000.